aaronmyatt/pdwebsite/pages/home.md

 {
     "logo": "",
     "copy": {
-        "h1": "Write Markdown, Build Anything",
-        "subtitle": "Publish anywhere",
+        "h1": "Executable Markdown",
-        "justMarkdown": "Use the Markdown syntax your know and love to expressively describe, document and teach your ideas - and then ship them!", "justBuild": "Use Pipedown to experiment, build, and publish any idea.
-Whether you want to build something simple to run on your own computer or deploy to the cloud and serve the masses, Pipedown will adapt to your needs.", "justDeno": "Leverage Deno's exciting ecosystem to build anything you can imagine.
-Pipedown is just Markdown, but with super (Deno) powers.", "justEnough": "You can use the full power of Deno, Typescript and WebAssembly <i>within</i> Pipedown codeblocks. <br/><br/> Pipedown handles the communication between codeblocks, and understands a few carefully crafted conventions to interpret your markdown and add super powers to your ideas."
+        "subtitle": "Pipedown executes your markdown codeblocks top-<b>down</b>, turning your markdown into general purpose <b>executable</b> pipelines", "justMarkdown": "Use the Markdown syntax your know and love to expressively describe, document and teach your ideas.", "justBuild": "Use Pipedown to experiment, build, and publish any idea.
+From standalone scripts to serving websites, Pipedown will adapt to your needs.", "justDeno": "Leverage Deno's exciting ecosystem to build anything you can imagine.
+Pipedown is just Markdown, but with super (Deno) powers.", "justEnough": "You can use the full power of Deno, Typescript and WebAssembly <i>within</i> Pipedown codeblocks. <br/><br/> Pipedown handles the communication between codeblocks, and understands a few carefully crafted conventions to interpret your markdown and make writing code as simple as prose."
     },
     "build": ["esm"]
 }